Empire of Japan: Japanese conquests

 Following the attack on Pearl Harbor, the Japanese launched offensives against Allied forces in East and Southeast Asia, with simultaneous attacks in British Hong Kong, British Malaya and the Philippines.
 Hong Kong surrendered to the Japanese on December 25.
 In Malaya the Japanese overwhelmed an Allied army composed of British, Indian, Australian and Malay forces.
-The Japanese were quickly able to advance down the Malayan Peninsula, forcing the Allied forces to retreat towards Singapore.
+The Japanese were quickly able to advance down the Malayan Peninsula, forcing the Allied forces to retreat towards British Singapore.
 The Allies lacked aircover and tanks; the Japanese had complete air superiority.
 The sinking of HMS Prince of Wales and HMS Repulse on December 10, 1941, led to the east coast of Malaya being exposed to Japanese landings and the elimination of British naval power in the area.
 By the end of January 1942, the last Allied forces crossed the strait of Johore and into Singapore.

 On January 11, 1942, a Japanese submarine shelled the United States naval Station at Pago Pago in Samoa, suggesting that the Japanese were advancing to the direction of Australia and nearby Oceanic regions.

 In the Philippines, the Japanese pushed the combined American-Filipino force towards the Bataan Peninsula and later the island of Corregidor.
 By January 1942, General Douglas MacArthur and President Manuel L. Quezon were forced to flee in the face of Japanese advance.
 This marked one of the worst defeats suffered by the Americans, leaving over 70,000 American and Filipino prisoners of war in the custody of the Japanese.
 On February 15, 1942, Singapore, due to the overwhelming superiority of Japanese forces and encirclement tactics, fell to the Japanese, causing the largest surrender of British-led military personnel in history.
 An estimated 80,000 Australian, British and Indian troops were taken as prisoners of war, joining 50,000 taken in the Japanese invasion of Malaya (modern day Malaysia).
 The Japanese then seized the key oil production zones of Borneo, Central Java, Malang, Cebu, Sumatra, and Dutch New Guinea of the late Dutch East Indies, defeating the Dutch forces.
 However, Allied sabotage had made it difficult for the Japanese to restore oil production to its pre-war peak.
-The Japanese then consolidated their lines of supply through capturing key islands of the Pacific, including Guadalcanal.
+The Japanese then consolidated its lines of supply through capturing key islands of the Pacific, including Guadalcanal.